 WordPress owes its huge popularity to the ease of use that all beginners greatly appreciate.
 If 20 years ago, launching and maintaining a website required some extensive knowledge and skills, in 2021, things have drastically changed.
 Anyone with any background should be able to start an online project.

 And WordPress gets it.

-From content creation to design changes, managing WordPress will be a walk in the park for the majority of people.
+From content creation to design changes, managing a WordPress site will be a walk in the park for the majority of people.
 While some things are certainly easier to do than others, you don’t need to have any coding experience to create a solid website that suits your needs.

 The WordPress admin panel (aka Dashboard) is simple yet feature-rich giving you full control over your website.

 As you add more plugins, the interface will change, but even the built-in features should cover all your needs.
-So if you want a simple design without bells and whistles, WordPress is a great place to start.
+So if you want a simple design without bells and whistles, a WordPress website is a great place to start.

 Speaking of your website’s look, WordPress can boast an enormous collection of themes created over the course of years.